How to enhance fire safety of façades at high-rise buildings

 — Diminishing land resources is forcing us to use available space more intensively, with higher buildings and greater population density per floor

-Both of these issues demand the question: How we can improve difficult fire-fighting areas and reduce the risk of fire and smoke spreading?
+Both of these issues demand the question: How can we improve difficult fire-fighting areas and reduce the risk of fire and smoke spreading?

 Let’s close the gap for full façade design in Euroclass A2